Driver Ed Rules & Resources

 - Have held a learner's permit for nine months;

-- Successful completeion of a state-approved driver education classroom course and a hands-on driving skills program with minimum in-car mileage requirement;
+- Successful completeion of a state-approved driver education classroom course to include attendance at the parent/teen mandatory 90-minute program and a hands-on driving skills program with minimum in-car mileage requirement;

 - Parents have signed the PWCS Permission Form and the VA PPF-16 permisson form;